issaloo/defect-classifier-for-silicon-wafers/README.md

-# Detecting Failure Areas on Silicon Wafers
+# Detecting and Labeling Failure Areas on Silicon Wafers